All About Pink Pampas Grass (Cortaderia selloana ‘Rosea’)

 Why Is Pampas Grass Bad?

 Despite all the uses of this ornamental grass, it comes with a word of caution.
-Pink pampas grass cortaderia selloana can grow very fast.
+Pink pampas grass Cortaderia jubata can grow very fast.
 It produces many seeds.
 Like other plants in the grasses family, these seeds are dispersed by the wind.
 With one plant producing millions of seeds in the course of its lifetime, there is a huge risk that it may take over an entire area.

 Pink pampas grass is therefore invasive.
 Without proper controls and a way of preventing the seeds from being dispersed and germinating in new areas, the natural ecosystem can be affected.
 These grasses grow in clumps and form a large and spread-out plant.
 It can choke out other plants that already grow in the same area and eventually take over a garden.
 This is a threat to the vegetation and animals growing and living there, and to the biodiversity of the area, as a result.